framboise-pi/MyPirateRadio/README.md

 - builds a tracklist based on a directory and subdirectories
 - every action is displayed on console
 - playing track displayed in console
-Maybe I was not 'lucky' enough, but I did not find any script to fill my needs/hardware around a network mp3 player with .php and some functions like a ON/OFF button that don't quit the main program.
+<br>Maybe I was not 'lucky' enough, but I did not find any script to fill my needs/hardware around a network mp3 player with .php and some functions like a ON/OFF button that don't quit the main program.

 # Comment et pourquoi ?
 - le bouton ON/OFF ne quitte pas le programme